microsoft/PowerApps-Samples/cds/orgsvc/C#/SolutionStagingAndImport/README.md

 ### Clean up

 The program does not automatically delete the imported solution.
-You should manually deleted the solution named "Contoso_sample" from your test environment.
+You should manually delete the solution named "Contoso_sample" from your test environment.